 - Ensure you are not compensating by tilting your pelvis or squeezing your buttocks and inner thigh muscles.

 Clear as mud?!
+Let’s keep it all simple:

-Women, imagine your pelvic floor is a jellyfish- opening and closing, or a booking opening and closing.
+Women: Imagine your pelvic floor is a jellyfish—opening and closing, or a booking opening and closing.